What is Warehouse Management?

 Plan picking procedures

-Picking procedure should be solid because though it seems to be a no big deal but a solid in place picking strategy with an efficient warehouse management system is needed to boost up the perfect order percentages.
+The picking procedure should be solid because though it seems to be a no big deal but a solid in place picking strategy with an efficient warehouse management system is needed to boost up the perfect order percentages.

 Use data to manage your supply levels